pmndrs/react-three-fiber/readme.md

 All properties that have a `.set()` method (colors, vectors, euler, matrix, etc) can be given a shortcut.
 For example [THREE.Color.set](https://threejs.org/docs/index.html#api/en/math/Color.set) can take a color string, hence instead of `color={new THREE.Color('peachpuff')` you can do `color="peachpuff"`.
 Some set-methods take multiple arguments (vectors for instance), in this case you can pass an array.

 You can stow away non-Object3D primitives (geometries, materials, etc) into the render tree so that they become managed and reactive.
 They take the same properties they normally would, constructor arguments are passed with `args`.
-Using the `attach` property they bind automatically to their parent.
+Using the `attach` property objects bind automatically to their parent and are taken off it once they unmount.

 The following is the same as above, but it's leaner and critical properties aren't re-instanciated on every render.